OpenArkStudio/ARK/quick-start.md

 > [!NOTE]
 > If you need build release version, please add `-DCMAKE_BUILD_TYPE=release` in cmake command.</br>
-To accelerate the building speed, you can use `make -j` to run multiple complication jobs simultaneously.
+To accelerate the building speed, you can use `make -j [num]` to run multiple complication jobs simultaneously.
 However, that may exhaust the memory.

 3. Run `ARK/bin/tools/gen-config.sh` to generate configuration files